 The performance measure targets and progress reporting have been developed in coordination and with input from various subcommittees (Traffic Safety Committee, Transportation Improvement Program Subcommittee, Technical Air Quality Committee and Regional Transit Coordination Subcommittee), local governments, the Texas Department of Transportation, the Transportation Advisory Committee, and the Transportation Policy Council (TPC).
 The TIP Subcommittee and the RTP Subcommittee recommend the draft targets and 2020 Performance Report contingent upon a supplemental letter stating that the safety forecasts reported to FHWA in February 2020 do not reflect the intent and commitment of the TPC to improve traffic safety in the Houston-Galveston region.
 H-GAC has aspirational goals for safety to further reduce traffic fatalities and injuries beyond the safety targets.
-On September 25, 2020, the Transportation Policy Council formally approved the targets, this 2020 Performance Measures Report, and a supplemental safety letter.
+On September 25, 2020, the Transportation Policy Council formally approved the targets, this 2020 Performance Measures Report, the 2020 Congestion Mitigation Air Quality Performance Plan Mid Performance Period Progress Report, and a supplemental safety letter.